gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/emacs-elfeed.md

 again.

-[Emacs](https://www.gnu.org/software/emacs/) is the epitome of extensibility, and it's no surprise Emacs makes also a great RSS reader!
+[Emacs](https://www.gnu.org/software/emacs/) is the epitome of extensibility, and it's no surprise that Emacs makes also a great RSS reader!
 The [elfeed](https://github.com/skeeto/elfeed) package turns Emacs into a full-fledged feed reader which support multiple feeds, searching, filtering and more.